moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 A preview of the Data Products is provided by the Data Product Hub on the right-side panel.
 Clicking on the space next to the relevant Data Products allows for a quick preview.

-## Detailed View of the Data Products
+## Detailed view of the Data Products

 On clicking a Data Product, an interface is opened that provides an overview of the Data Product.
 In the following section, each part of the Data Product Hub interface is explained in detail.